LarryDavidd/CRUD-API/README.md

 - `start:dev`: starts the server with nodemon (for development).
 - `start:prod`: starts the build process and then runs the bundled file
-- `start:multi`: starts multiple instances of application using the Node.js Cluster API with a load balancer (using Round-robin algorithm)
-- `test`: run tests with jest

 ### ESLint